A message from your Chairman and Committee.

-Your committee met again last week on Zoom to look at the Government’s recommendations and Third Age Trust’s advice, and as a consequence, we understand there are several steps we need to take in order for us to make it as safe as possible for us to start Group activities again in the future.
+Your committee meet regularly on Zoom to look at the Government’s recommendations and Third Age Trust’s advice, and as a consequence, we understand there are several steps we need to take in order for us to make it as safe as possible for us to start Group activities again in the future.
 There are obligations on the owners of the venue that we use, Parbold Scout & Guides Hut-on-the-Hill, so we must be sure that it will have been deep cleaned and that it will conform to Covid Secure recommendations.
 This involves us working with the Scout committee who have always been so very supportive of us.

 Of course, we all realise too that when we can eventually restart meetings, we should not expect things to continue as before lockdown.
 As they say it will be a “new normal”.
 We shall have to plan where and when meetings can take place, taking into account the size of the group; how many people a facility can accommodate within distancing rules etc. and if the wearing of masks will be mandatory or not.
 It is also more than likely that Horizons will not be scheduled for some time at the Hut and catering facilities present their own problems.